<?xml version="1.0" encoding="utf-8"?>

 </description>

-<category domain="http://diaryproducts.net/exactly/about/operating_systems/unix">Unix</category>
+<category domain="https://diaryproducts.net/exactly/about/operating_systems/unix">Unix</category>

-<category domain="http://diaryproducts.net/exactly/about/vmware">VMware</category>
+<category domain="https://diaryproducts.net/exactly/for/administrator">Administrator</category>

 </item>